Skip to main content

 Breast Cancer Hormone Receptor Status

-Breast cancer cells taken out during a biopsy or surgery will be tested to see if they have certain proteins that are estrogen or progesterone receptors.
-When the hormones estrogen and progesterone attach to these receptors, they stimulate the cancer to grow.
-Cancers are called hormone receptor-positive or hormone receptor-negative based on whether or not they have these receptors (proteins).
-Knowing the hormone receptor status is important in deciding treatment options.
-Ask your doctor about your hormone receptor status and what it means for you.
+Breast cancer cells taken out during a biopsy or surgery are tested to see if they have certain proteins that are estrogen or progesterone receptors.
+If your breast cancer cells have these receptors (proteins), this means that when the hormones estrogen and progesterone attach to the receptors, they stimulate the cancer to grow.

 What are estrogen and progesterone receptors?